 First of all, it is vital to understand what machine learning is.
 Most computer programs cannot learn on their own, they only perform a set of predetermined operations.
 This is an extensive subsection of artificial intelligence that studies methods for constructing algorithms capable of learning.
-Machine learning is at the junction of mathematical statistics, optimization methods and classical mathematics, but it also has its own specifics.
+ML is at the junction of mathematical statistics, optimization methods, and classical mathematics, but it also has its own specifics.

-Every medical image, examination protocol and anamnesis contains information that allow making an accurate diagnosis and prescribe the appropriate treatment.
-Unfortunately, even experienced doctors cannot always see full disease patterns because the data in medical records may not be structured well, and the medical history may be too voluminous.
-Stressful working conditions and fatigue also affect doctors’ performance, not mentioning the fact that doctors may lack knowledge in some narrow areas.
+Every medical image, examination protocol and anamnesis contains information that allows making an accurate diagnosis and prescribing the appropriate treatment.
+Unfortunately, even experienced doctors cannot always see full disease patterns because the data in medical records may not be structured well, and medical history may be too voluminous.
+Stressful working conditions and fatigue also affect doctors’ performance, not mentioning the fact that they may lack knowledge in some narrow areas.

-One of the most significant advantages of machine learning is the ability to find serious diseases before the first symptoms appear, for example, when people undergo regular medical examinations.
+One of the most significant advantages of MLis the ability to find serious diseases before the first symptoms appear, for example, when people undergo regular medical examinations.
 Here are several examples of how machine learning is applied in diagnostics.

 Using more sensitive algorithms and modern computing power, machine learning systems can significantly improve the work of medical staff.
 Algorithms are used everywhere where there is a large flow of complex data.
-The use of machine learning can solve a wide range of complex tasks in all areas of medicine.
+Using machine learning in healthcare helps to solve a wide range of complex tasks in all areas of medicine.
 The development of data storage systems, availability of computers, and easy access to the necessary mathematical algorithms make this area one of the most dynamically developing with a wide-open field for everyone, including industry newcomers, to contribute to the common endeavor.